- Mission Statement

 Originally established in 1992 through the joint efforts of the Neighborhood Health Association and volunteer health professionals, students and physicians from the Toledo Area, the Mildred Bayer Clinic for the Homeless provides free health care to the homeless population of Toledo.
 Patients are seen by a team of preclinical and clinical year medical students who conduct the interview and physical exam.
 The team then presents their findings to the attending physician preceptor in which a diagnosis and treatment decisions are made.
 During its rich 20 year history, Mildred Bayer has seen over 2,000 patients and been recognized by the City of Toledo for its contribution to the community.

-In 2010, the CCC began providing free, comprehensive healthcare services to people who are under-insured at the newly-founded Perrysburg Heights Free Medical Clinic.
-Triage and patient interviews at the Perrysburg Heights Free Medical Clinic are performed by teams of pharmacy, physician assistant, and medical students to ensure thorough and comprehensive care.
+In 2010, the CCC began providing free, comprehensive healthcare services to people who are under-insured at the Perrysburg Heights Free Medical Clinic.
+In March 2013, the clinic moved to the CedarCreek Church in South Toledo and is now under the name CommunityCare Free Medical Clinic.
+Triage and patient interviews are performed by teams of community nurse volunteers and nursing, pharmacy, physician assistant, and medical students to ensure thorough and comprehensive care.
 Students confer with a physician preceptor, who makes all decisions regarding patient care.
-With the support of local physicians and generous donations from the community, we are able to offer services and most medications at no cost.
+With the support of local physicians and generous donations from the community, we are able to offer services and most medications at low to no cost.

 In May 2012, we opened the Perrysburg Heights Women’s Health Clinic to better serve the needs of our female patients.
-Our volunteer physician is Board certified in Ob/Gyn and a Fellow of the American College of Obstetricians and Gynecologists.
-Services provided at the Perrysburg Heights Women’s Health Clinic include on-site pap smears, pelvic exams, and general women’s wellness exams.
+Since our move to the CedarCreek Church site in March 2013 we have expanded our services by adding an additional physician volunteer to our staff.
+Our volunteer physicians are Board certified in Ob/Gyn and Fellows of the American College of Obstetricians and Gynecologists.
+Services provided at the CommunityCare Women’s Health Clinic include on-site pap smears, pelvic exams, and general women’s wellness exams.

 The primary goal of the CCC is to raise health care awareness in the Toledo Community while affording its volunteers the opportunity to discover societal issues, practice principles of public health (i.e. health promotion) in an interdisciplinary fashion, and to affect a positive change in the Greater Toledo Area.
 The CCC constantly strives to improve our impact in the community.
 In addition to recent expansion of clinic sites and services, students have also elected to conduct research within the CCC with the overall goal improving the services provided at our clinics.
 For example, members of the CCC have received research grants from organizations such as the Arnold P. Gold Foundation to advance patient care in areas such as hypertension and heart disease.